sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 Duration: 10

 Now that you have a basic understanding of how the `GEOMETRY` data type works and what a geospatial representation of data looks like in various output formats, it's time to walkthrough a scenario that requires you to use constructors to load data.
-We will do it while trying one more way of getting data, namely, from the Shapefile file stored in the internal stage.
+You will do it while trying one more way of getting data, namely, from the Shapefile file stored in the internal stage.

-First download [this](https://sfquickstarts.s3.us-west-1.amazonaws.com/vhol_spatial_analysis_geometry_geography/nl_areas.zip) Shapefile which contains boundaries of administrative areas in Netherlands.
+First download [this](https://sfquickstarts.s3.us-west-1.amazonaws.com/vhol_spatial_analysis_geometry_geography/nl_areas.zip) Shapefile which contains boundaries of administrative areas in the Netherlands.
 Then in the navigation menu, select Data > Databases, choose `GEOLAB.GEOMETRY`, and click Create > Stage > Snowflake Managed.

 <img src ='assets/geo_analysis_geometry_9.png'>